 Manpower requirements would be modest in comparison with other methods.

-Moving bottled water from the bottling location may still need helicopters to get it to remote locations but putting something like these in place closer to recipients is a much more efficient use of resources than ferrying by helicopter, manually filled containers from ships moored offshore
+Moving bottled water from the bottling location may still need helicopters to get it to remote locations but putting something like these in a place closer to recipients is a much more efficient use of resources than ferrying by helicopter, manually filled containers from ships moored offshore

 Moving beyond the acute phase of a response it is likely that these solutions would be supplemented and/or replaced with NGO delivered systems and the restoration of fixed infrastructure but a huge variety of solutions exist so it is a reasonable expectation that if disaster relief is a core mission of any nations armed forces then water supply to disaster areas must be included within the equipment and capability matrix.

-Learning from the civilian packaging and transportation sector should be high on ‘things to do’ list because there are undoubted synergies to be exploited.
+Learning from the civilian packaging and transportation sector should be high on the ‘things to do’ list because there are undoubted synergies to be exploited.

-Power is such a vital support to any disaster acute phase response and whilst SIMSS could export some power whilst moored the geographic limitations are obvious.
+Power is such vital support to any disaster acute phase response and whilst SIMSS could export some power whilst moored the geographic limitations are obvious.

-Using trailer mounted or containerised generation, coupled with a fuel supply and appropriate operator resource would be a simple task to fulfil.
+Using trailer-mounted or containerised generation, coupled with a fuel supply and appropriate operator resource would be a simple task to fulfil.

 Displaced people need shelter and if the weather is very hot or very cold the need becomes acute.
 Generally speaking, the need is for temporary shelter where local labour is used for construction or erection.

-Tents are of course the obvious and most likely answer because they are very space efficient and take little or no skilled labour to deploy.
+Tents are of course the obvious and most likely answer because they are very space-efficient and take little or no skilled labour to deploy.